 - Evidence that an employee has used, possessed, sold, solicited, or transferred drugs while working.

 The “reasonable suspicion” test is utilized by some companies regardless of whether or not they have DOT-regulated employees.
+Pilots and airline operators specifically also need to undergo periodic FAA drug testing.
 Some industries, however, are required by the DOT to conduct “reasonable suspicion” training for supervisors and managers.

 Q: What if an employee refuses to cooperate?

-A: An employer may not compel an employee to submit to a search or to undergo the screening procedure.
-However, employers are allowed to include a provision in their policies that employees who refuse to undergo drug testing will be subject to termination.
+A: An employer may not compel an employee to submit to a search or to undergo random drug testing.
+However, employers are allowed to include a provision in their policies that employees who refuse to submit a sample for screening will be subject to termination.

 Q: What disciplinary sanctions may an employer impose for an employee’s failure to comply with the Drug-Free Workplace policy?